AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

 ### Patterns as a language to communicate
 We know each one in the team writes code in a different way.
 It is good in one way that language does not become a barrier to write code.
 A developer is free to choose a particular pattern that suits the requirements.
 OpenEBS developers have been doing this for some time now.
 Alas, this has a lot of associated costs.
-Lot of review cycles, longer time to implement logic, non testable blocks of code.
-This has made us realize about specific patterns that stand out and can help in writing better, faster yet testable code.
-Well, idiomatic maya is all about internalizing these patterns which can make openebs antifragile.
+Lot of review cycles, longer time to implement business logic, even longer effort required to implement test logic, un-testable blocks of code, lack of code re-usability.
+This made us realize about specific patterns that stand out and can help in writing **better**, **faster** yet **testable** code.
+Well, idiomatic maya is all about _internalizing_ these patterns into making openebs _antifragile_.

 ### Devil is in the details
 The stuff that I am going to write below will change based on my experiences and observations.
 These details should be